crimro-se/atlas-repacker/README.md

 I needed this for some specific AI training, it might not fit your needs.

+## Features

+- supports loading png, webp, gif
+- can detect pixel islands itself, or via [atlas files](https://en.esotericsoftware.com/spine-atlas-format) (currently only xy, size & rotate properties are used.
+I'll increase support as I encounter such data in the wild.)
+- can expand margins to fairly consume all available space in output
+- can find the minimum size for output

 ## Building/Installing

 [Go](https://go.dev) and [cgo](https://github.com/go101/go101/wiki/CGO-Environment-Setup) are required, then simply: